mit-mit/website/get-started/2-configure-editor.md

 ---
 layout: page
-title: "Get Started: Setup Editor"
+title: "Get Started: Configure Editor"
-permalink: /get-started/setup-editor/
+permalink: /get-started/configure-editor/
 ---

 Flutter is a flexible toolkit, which supports writing Flutter apps using a